Whilst there is a growing trend for environmental awareness, it can be hard to know where to start when it comes to living a more eco-friendly life.

 Reuse, reuse, reuse – Say no to single use products:

 We have become a disposable society where commodities are relatively cheap and therefore everything from nappies to coffee cups come as single use options.
-Whilst a disposable coffee cup every now and again doesn't seem like a big deal, when you look at the numbers used across a year or a lifetime you are looking mountains of needless waste.
-By switching commonly used items from disposable to reusable the environmental impact will be significant.
+Whilst a disposable coffee cup every now and again doesn’t seem like a big deal, when you look at the numbers used across a year or a lifetime you are looking at mountains of needless waste.
+By switching commonly used items from disposable to reusable, the environmental impact will be significant.
 Need some inspiration?
 Why not pick one item per month to switch to reusable, try a reusable coffee cup, glass water bottle, traditional hanky, washable nappies or wipes if you have children (See my post on why I love cloth nappies here) or a menstrual cup to save on tampon and sanitary towel waste, the options are endless.

 Switch it off:

 We all know this one, but somehow it is easy to leave lights and appliances we aren’t using switched on, harming not just the planet but our wallet too.
 If you have kids get them used to switching off lights from a young age, with my son when he was younger we would ask him to be a hero and save the planet, which meant he had to run around the house switching off any lights that were left on unnecessarily.
 According to the Energy saving trust Britons could save £1.7 Billion pounds a year, just by taking appliances off standby and turning them completely.